lonely7345/Explorer/doc/src/site/sphinx/06_reference_guide.rst

 2.- Notebooks
 ==============

-The main element of Stratio explorer is a notebooks .
+The main element of Stratio explorer are notebooks .

 2.1.- Create
 ------------